 1. Determine The Soffit Area

-Measure and calculate the total area to know the requiring soffit area.
+Measure and calculate the total area to know the required soffit area.

 The steps to prepare the area are as follows: